 Norman Reef

-Lying 80km North-East of Cairns, Norman Reef is a renowned and pristine snorkel and dive spot in the Outer Great Barrier Reef.
-Situated North of the larger Hastings Reef and in between Spur, Onyx and Saxon Reef, Norman Reef is the furthest northern reef often visited by boat tour operators.
+Lying 80km North-East of Cairns, Norman Reef is a renowned snorkel and dive spot on the Outer Great Barrier Reef.
+Situated North of the larger Hastings Reef and in between Spur, Onyx and Saxon Reef, Norman Reef is the furthest northern reef often visited by tour operators departing from Cairns.

-Protected by the Great Barrier Reef Marine Park rules, this Planar type reed has seen the formation of new coral growths and lagoons over the centuries.
-With a large expanse of coral gardens, Norman Reef is still considered one of the best underwater photo spots in the Great Barrier Reef with its stunning colours, biodiverse marinelife, great visibility and pristine conditions.
-For avid scuba divers, Norman reef is home to a selection of caves, swim-throughs and even a small wreck.
-Don’t forget your GoPro at this incredible, vibrant snorkel and dive site!
+Norman Reef is considered to be a Planar reef and has seen the formation of new coral growths and sandy lagoons over the centuries.
+With a large expanse of shallow gardens, Norman Reef is considered to be one of the best underwater photography spots playing host to stunning colours, biodiverse marine life, great visibility and pristine conditions.

 Nudibranchs

-These colourful creatures are weird and wonderful favourites of the reef and are often spotted at Norman Reef.
-Nudibranchs aren’t your average mollusc, with an array of bright neon and luminescent colours seen on their gill-like appendages and bodies.
+Nudibranchs are a favourite sighting amongst divers and quite often spotted at Norman Reef.
+These little sea slugs aren’t your average mollusc, with an array of bright neon and luminescent colours seen on their gill-like appendages and bodies.
 While striking, they are relatively small so keep your eyes out for them when diving down to the sandy seafloor.

 Sea Turtles

-Norman Reef is also a popular spot for the endangered Hawkbill turtle.
-Often found in a section of Norman Reef called Turtle Bay, Hawkbills often used this quiet, lush underwater spot as a sanctuary.
+Sea turtles are a common site around Norman Reef.
+Spot a green turtle swimming gracefully through coral gardens or swim alongside them.
+Keep an eye out for the critically endangered Hawksbill turtle.
+Often found in a section of Norman Reef called Turtle Bay, Hawksbill's often use this quiet and lush underwater spot as a sanctuary for resting.

 Moray Eels

-Moray Eels are occasionally found swimming through the long seagrasses and coral gardens of Norman Reef.
-With long, slithery bodies, colourful patterns and impressive jaws, these marine creatures may not be the prettiest sight to see, but are sure a natural wonder of the reef!
+Moray Eels are occasionally found swimming through the long seagrasses and poking their heads out of coral gardens of Norman Reef.
+With long, slithery bodies, colourful patterns and impressive jaws, these incredible marine creatures are a natural and wonderful sighting on the reef!

 Maori Wrasse